offbynull/offbynull.github.io/docs/data/learn/3D Printing/input/input.md

   5. **After cut** defines how the cut pieces are treated:

-     * **Object A/B**: Model is split into two, where the checkboxes define how each piece gets oriented on the build plate.
+     * **Object A/B**: Object is split into two, where the checkboxes define how each piece gets oriented on the build plate.
-     * **Cut to parts**: Model is split into an assembly of 2 parts, where parts remain in place.
+     * **Cut to parts**: Object is split into an assembly of 2 parts, where parts remain in place.

   ![Bambu Studio Prepare screen cut planar parameters](bambu_studio_prepare_cut_planar_parameters.png)

-* **Dovetail** cuts the model using a a flat plane with a flared-out trapezoid indent, referred to as a dovetail.
+* **Dovetail** cuts the object using a a flat plane with a flared-out trapezoid indent, referred to as a dovetail.
 The two pieces are intended to slide into each other where the indent cutout is.

   2. **Rotation** reflects the 3D viewport's cutting plane rotational control.